Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): MAGMAR-Copulas

 To derive the joint distribution of $t$ consecutive random variables from the time series $\{U_t\}_{t = 1}^T$ following the MAGMAR-Copula model, conditional independence and the law of total probability \citep[][B.3.5]{schervish2012theory} is utilized.
 The joint distribution of the $t$ random variables $(U_t,\hdots,U_1)$ is given as

-For the MAGMAR(1,1)-Copula model, the conditional distribution from Eq.~\ref{MAGMAR11ConditionalDensity} can plugged in for $f_{U_{t-i}|\mathcal{F}_{t-i-1}}$.
-For the MAGMAR$(p,q)$-model the conditional densities from Appendix \ref{App:ConditionalDensityMAGMARpq}, Eq.~\ref{ConditionalDensityMAGMARpq} need to be used.
+For the MAGMAR(1,1)-Copula model, the conditional distribution from Eq.~\ref{MAGMAR11ConditionalDensity} can \SPP{be} plugged in for $f_{U_{t-i}|\mathcal{F}_{t-i-1}}$.
+For the MAGMAR$(p,q)$-model the conditional densities from \ref{App:Subsection:Conditional_Density_MAGMAR(p,q)}, Eq.~\ref{ConditionalDensityMAGMARpq} need to be used.
 In spite of the factorization, the infinite partial dependence is carried by the $\{w_i\}_{i = 1}^T$.
-For ML estimation purposes, the initial density, $f_{U_1}$, may be dismissed, hence resulting in psuedo-MLE.
+For maximum likelihood estimation purposes, the initial density, $f_{U_1}$, may be dismissed, hence resulting in pseudo-MLE.
 It is easy to verify (via integration by substitution) that $\int f_{U_t,\hdots,U_1}(u_t,\hdots,u_1) d u_t = f_{U_{t-1},\hdots,U_1}$, which is to be expected of a joint density.
 Using the joint density derived in this section, maximum likelihood estimation can be performed.
 This is discussed in the next section.